VR Class Tr1

 67 locomotives were built between 1940–57 by Tampella, Lokomo and Arnold Jung Lokomotivfabrik GmbH, Jungenthal of Germany.
-The "Risto" is a product of the same era as the express train locomotive Ukko-Pekka (Hr1), and they share a similar appearance as well as several common components.
+The "Risto" is a product of the same era as the express passenger locomotive Ukko-Pekka (Hr1), and they share a similar appearance as well as several common components.
 Because of their high tractive effort the Tr1 locomotives were also called upon for passenger service of a heavy intermediate character.
 Tr1 1096 was the last steam locomotive manufactured for VR in 1957.
 Tr1 locomotives were withdrawn during the 1970s, with the last being withdrawn in 1975.

 Two Tr1 locomotives are located in the United Kingdom.
 One is owned by millionaire railway enthusiast David Buck, while another lies abandoned in a secluded forest in Acton, Suffolk.